MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 Content for section 2.
 ```

 The blob indexer parses the markdown document into one search document for each content section, providing all the header metadata at that point in the document.
-Given an index with a "content" field, as well as a complex "sections" field with subfields "h1" and "h2", the blob indexer can infer the correct mapping without a field mapping present in the request.
-This document would result in 3 search documents after indexing, due to the 3 content sections.
+Given an index with a "content" field, and a complex "sections" field with subfields "h1" and "h2", the blob indexer can infer the correct mapping without a field mapping present in the request.
+This document would result in three search documents after indexing, due to the three content sections.
 The search document resulting from the first content section of the provided markdown document would contain the following values for "content", "sections", "h1", and "h2":

 ```http
     "content": "Content for section 1.\r\n",